Virus rebels from France to Florida flout lockdown practices

 Their defiance of lockdown mandates and scientific advice to fight the coronavirus pandemic has prompted crackdowns by authorities on people trying to escape cabin fever brought on by virus restrictions.
 In some cases, the virus rebels resist — threatening police as officials express outrage over public gatherings that could spread the virus.

-“Some consider they’re little heroes when they break the rules,” said French Interior Minister Christophe Castaner.
+“Some consider they’re little heroes when they break the rules,” French Interior Minister Christophe Castaner said.
 “Well, no. You’re an imbecile, and especially a threat to yourself.”

 After days of noncompliance by people refusing to stay home and venture out only for essential tasks, France on Friday sent security forces into train stations to prevent people from traveling to their vacation homes, potentially carrying the virus to the countryside or beaches where medical facilities are less robust.
 The popular Paris walkway along the Seine River was closed and a nightly curfew was imposed in the French Mediterranean city of Nice by Mayor Christian Estrosi, who is infected with the virus.

-Florida’s governor closed all of the state’s beaches after images of rowdy spring break college crowds appeared on TV for days amid the rising global death toll, which surpassed 13,000 on Sunday.
+Florida officials closed some of the state’s most popular beaches after images of rowdy spring break college crowds appeared on TV for days amid the rising global death toll, which surpassed 13,000 on Sunday.
 Australia closed Sydney’s famous Bondi Beach after police were outraged at pictures of the crowds.

 New York Gov. Andrew Cuomo said Saturday that people from 18-to-49 account for more than half of the state’s coronavirus cases, warning them “you’re not Superman, and you’re not Superwoman.”

-Note: This story has been corrected to show that Florida officials closed some of the state’s most popular beaches, not the governor ordering all of them shut.